aatb-ch/unitree_crc/README.md

 1. [clone unitree_actuator_sdk ](https://github.com/unitreerobotics/unitree_actuator_sdk.git)

-2. Copy both .cpp files from the `/src` folder into the sdk `/example` folder
+2. Copy .cpp files from the `/src` folder into the sdk `/example` folder

 3. add to the CMakeList.txt: